Multilingual CheckList: Generation and Evaluation: Conclusion

+\paragraph{Acknowledgements} We thank the annotators and their team who facilitated the user studies in the paper.
+We are grateful to our colleagues at MSRI for being the pilot users.
+We thank Kalika Bali, Balakrishnan Santhanam, and Prasenjit Rath for their thoughtful guidance throughout the work.
+We thank Gauri Kholkar for her engineering assistance.

-Multilingual transformer based models such as mBERT~\citep{bert}, XLM-Roberta~\citep{xlmr}, mBART~\citep{liu2020multilingual}, and mT5~\citep{xue2021mt5}, among others, enable zero-shot transfer from any source language (typically English) to more than a hundred target languages.
-Zero-shot performance of these models are typically evaluated on benchmarks such as XNLI \citep{xnli}, XGLUE \citep{xglue}, XTREME \citep{hu2020xtreme} and XTREME-R \cite{ruder2021xtremer}.
-However, most of these datasets are limited to a few (typically 10 or less) high resource languages~\citep{pmlr-v119-hu20b, wang-etal-2020-extending, vulic-etal-2020-multi}, except a few tasks (e.g., UDPOS, WikiANN, Tatoeba).
-Creating high quality test sets of substantial size for many tasks across hundreds of languages is a prohibitively expensive and tedious task.
+Multilingual transformer based models \citep{bert,xlmr,liu2020multilingual,xue2021mt5} have demonstrated commendable zero \& few-shot capabilities.
+Their performance is typically evaluated on benchmarks like XNLI \citep{xnli}, XGLUE \citep{xglue}, XTREME \citep{hu2020xtreme} \& XTREME-R \cite{ruder2021xtremer}.
+However, this evaluation paradigm has a number of limitations including: First, most of these datasets are limited to a few high resource languages~\citep{pmlr-v119-hu20b, wang-etal-2020-extending, vulic-etal-2020-multi}, except for a few tasks (e.g., NER, POS \cite{ahuja-etal-2022-beyond, bhatt-2021-on}).
+Second, creating high quality test sets of substantial size for many tasks and languages is prohibitively expensive.
+Third, state-of-art models are known to learn spurious patterns to achieve high accuracies, saturating performance on these test-benches, yet performing poorly on often much simpler real world cases~\citep{balanced_vqa_v2, gururangan-etal-2018-annotation, glockner2018breaking, tsuchiya2018performance, geva2019we}.
+Fourth, these benchmarks do not evaluate models for language specific nuances \cite{checklist-paper}.
+Lastly, this evaluation approach does not provide any insights into where the model is failing \cite{wu-etal-2019-errudite}.
+These limitations lead to the need of interactive, challenging, and much larger testing datasets (like \cite{big-bench, dyna-bench}) and more holistic approaches to evaluation (like \citet{checklist-paper}).